zostera/django-bootstrap5/README.md

 ## Status

 Ready for production.
-Issues and pull requests welcome, [CONTRIBUTING.md](CONTRIBUTING.md).
+Issues and pull requests welcome, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Requirements